CBICA/spare_score/README.md

         [-m, --model,   filepath string of a .pkl.gz file.
 Required for testing --model_file]

-        [KEY_VARS]      The list of key variables to be used for training.
-This [-kv,           could be a list of strings that can uniquely identify a --key_vars,     row of the dataset.
+        [KEY_VAR]       The key variable to be used for training.
+This could [-kv,           be a string of a column name that can uniquely --key_var,      identify a row of the dataset.
-        --identifiers]  For example (if a row_ID doesn't exist), it could be:
+        --identifier]   For example (if a row_ID doesn't exist), it could be:
-                        --key_vars PTID Age ScanID.
+                        --key_var PTID
                         If not given, the first column of the dataset is considered the primary key of the dataset.
 Required for training.